 Report on the Results of the Tape & Offset Survey, by Dr Ian Parker Heath.
 Ian sets out what was done and the interpretations made after surveying the ‘cellar field’.

 Report on the Geophysics prepared by Dr Paul Johnson of Trent and Peak Archaeology.
-A thorough report that has helped us to decide where to put the trenches.
+A thorough report that helped us to decide where to put the trenches.

 Report on the Excavations from 20th June to 9th July, 2016 by Ian Parker Heath.
-Some of the plans and sections are being finished (digitised) and will be added when they are finished.

 Report on the Excavation of Trench 2 prepared by Dr Steve Malone and Dr Matthew Hurford.

 Report on the Excavation of the extension to Trench 3 from 7th to 16th September, 2016 prepared by Dr Ian Parker Heath.
-Again plans and sections are currently being digitised.

 Report on the Animal Bones by Dr Ashleigh Haruda.